xeno010/Wp-Pro-Quiz/readme.txt

 * For every question you can now individually be determined
 * Cloze answer type added
 * Import / export function added

+= 0.7 =
+* CSS: !important added to all CSS-properties